 While employees have taxes withheld for each paycheck, business owners need to manually handle their withholdings through out the year.

-This is done through estimated tax payments, which are made each quarter on the following dates:
+This is done through estimated tax payments, which are made each quarter on the following tax due dates:

 A simple rule of thumb for determining your quarterly tax payments is to take your projected annual income and multiply it by 30%.